ory/hydra/README.md

 ## Motivation

 We develop Hydra because Hydra we need a lightweight and clean IAM solution for our customers.
 We believe that security and simplicity come together.
-This is why Hydra only relies on Google's Go Language, PostgreSQL and a slim dependency tree.
+This is why Hydra only relies on Google's Go Language, PostgreSQL or RethinkDB and a slim dependency tree.
 Hydra is the simple, open source alternative to proprietary authorization solutions suited best for your micro service eco system.

 *Use it, enjoy it and contribute!*